Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Results

+In feature space, spoofed frames differ from benign traffic primarily through anomalies in structural transitions and temporal regularities \cite{moriano2024benchmarkingunsupervisedonlineids}.
+Our evaluation shows that the fused feature representation enables near-perfect separation between benign and malicious traffic.
+Specifically, our hybrid model achieves a mean AUC-ROC of 0.99 across all masquerade attacks, indicating that the combined structural and temporal deviations are sufficient for discrimination, even when content and timing are superficially plausible.
+Notably, difficult-to-detect attacks such as \texttt{max\_engine\_coolant}, previously noted for weak signal-level deviation, are still effectively detected by our approach.
+This supports the conclusion that our hybrid features amplify subtle inconsistencies—particularly in message transition structure and short-term temporal signal patterns—that standalone models may miss.
+Prior CAN intrusion studies also suggest that such composite feature sets yield superior discrimination~\cite{cho2016fingerprinting, tariq2020cantransfer}.

-In `correlated signal attack', the graph embeddings with time series setting achieves a median (\(\eta\)) of 0.96, a minimum (\(\min\)) of 0.92, and a maximum (\(\max\)) of 0.98.
-These metrics provide further insights into the detection performance by highlighting the central tendency and range of the results.
-The average (\(\overline{\max}\)) and standard deviation (\(\sigma_{\max}\)) of the maximum values obtained by each attack and experiment type are also reported.
-These values illustrate the peak performance and consistency of the settings, respectively.
-For instance, for `max engine coolant temperature attack', the average maximum AUC-ROC (\(\overline{\max}\)) is 0.98 for the embeddings only setting and 0.99 for the embeddings with time series setting.
-The standard deviation (\(\sigma_{\max}\)) for both settings is 0.00, demonstrating consistent peak performance across different experiments.
+We now summarize median and maximum statistics for each configuration.
+In \texttt{correlated\_signal\_attack}, the hybrid setting yields a median (\(\eta\)) of 0.96, a minimum (\(\min\)) of 0.92, and a maximum (\(\max\)) of 0.99.
+These statistics capture the central tendency and spread of detection performance across all configurations.
+Notably, the time-series-only baseline consistently underperforms in terms of both average and peak metrics, which further validates the necessity of combining temporal and structural features for detecting stealthy attacks.
+Moreover, we observe that for \texttt{max\_engine\_coolant\_attack}, the average maximum AUC-ROC (\(\overline{\max}\)) reaches 0.99 for the hybrid model, 0.98 for the graph-only baseline, and only 0.89 for the time-series-only variant, with a standard deviation of (\(\sigma_{\max}\)) = 0.00 or 0.01—highlighting both the performance gap and stability offered by the hybrid method across experimental trials.

+{ To provide clearer insights into the IDS’s classification performance, we computed the false positive rate (FPR) and false negative rate (FNR) at a selected operating threshold derived from the receiver operating characteristic (ROC) curve~\cite{FAWCETT2006861}.
+Specifically, we selected the threshold that maximizes Youden’s \(J\) index ($J = \text{TPR} - \text{FPR}$), a standard method for identifying the optimal balance between true positive and false positive rates in binary classification tasks~\cite{yang2025unflows}.
+This ensures a meaningful trade-off between sensitivity and specificity, supporting practical deployment.
+Table~\ref{tab:fpr_fnr} reports the average FPR and FNR across all attack types and $(\omega_t, \delta_t)$ combinations, highlighting consistent improvements—especially in FNR—when time series features are integrated. }